collegevine/activerecord-pg-format-db-structure/README.md

 Automatically cleans up your PostgreSQL `structure.sql` file after each rails migration.

-Say good-bye to small those small diffs you get between coworkers!
+Say good-bye to those pesky diffs you get between coworkers!

 By default, it will: